A young person, Susie*, shares her experience as a YMCA DLG resident during lockdown and her hopes for the future.

 I felt for her, but it still hurt being without her.
 While I was back home and studying, I had no way of paying rent (I was relying on benefits).
 I could just about manage food but my situation was not going to get any better.
 The landlord would pop over to collect money but I didn’t have a job and the adult renting the house was not in the country.

-Finally there was a light at the end of the tunnel – the council managed to get me into YMCA DLG accommodation.
+Finally, there was a light at the end of the tunnel – the council managed to get me into YMCA DLG supported accommodation.
 I was super thankful for social workers for helping me so much and I moved into my accommodation with less stress on my shoulders.

 What difference has living with us made to you?